opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 This enables OpenSearch Benchmark to perform the following actions:

-- Ramp up active clients
+- Ramp up active clients.
-- Detect when failures begin
+- Detect when failures begin.
-- Scale back automatically, wait for recovery, and resume testing
+- Scale back automatically, wait for recovery, and resume testing.

 The result: OpenSearch Benchmark can now determine your cluster's redline point in a single test run.